TomasVotruba/tomasvotruba.com/resources/posts/2020/2020-08-24-what-if-we-remove-strings-from-symfony-extension-configuratoin.md

 };
 ```

-Slightly less space fo bug...
+Slightly less space for a bug...
 Still, I managed to split one there.
 It can cause a "connection to database rejected" error.

 ## Environment Variables for Everyone